serby/compact/README.md

 ### Using the middleware:

-If you have created a `global` namespace, apply it to all routes like so:
+If you have created a `global` namespace, you can apply it to all routes like so:

 ```js
 app.use(compact.middleware(['global']));
 ```

 This will expose the view helper `compactJsHtml()` in your templates, so you can output the necessary `<script>` tags.

+**Note that this should appear after middleware for serving static assets.**

 Selectively apply namespaces to routes: